 Subacute back pain lasts between one and three months, and chronic back pain lasts more than 12 weeks.
 Roughly 20% of people with low back pain experience chronic back pain.

-Your primary care provider is a good place to start if you experience prolonged back pain, or your pain interferes with your daily life.
+You primary care provider is a good place to start if you experience prolonged back pain, or your pain interferes with your daily life.
 Your PCP should be your first contact for any of your non-emergency health needs.
-Your doctor will help you determine the next step for treatment, which may include a referral to a specialist, such as a physical therapist or chiropractic doctor.
-Most back pain resolves with supportive treatments in just a few weeks and does not require an x-ray.
+Your doctor will help you determine the next step for treatment, which may include a referral to a specialist, such as a neurologist or chiropractic doctor.